tensorush/tensorush.github.io/content/lcp.md

 - ## Creatives that produce meaningful entertainment

-- ## Educators that ensure physical and mental growth

 - ## Physicians that treat physical and mental issues

+- ## Educators that ensure athletic and intellectual progress